AutonomousVehicleLaboratory/anonymization/README.md

 [face detection weight](https://drive.google.com/open?id=12O1RPth4CJR_Fk5-Izr4a466PpVxzV9R&authuser=j3liao%40ucsd.edu&usp=drive_fs)

 - If you want to use a different configuration other than specifed in the config/base_config_detect_face_api.py, please copy the default_api.yaml, modify it and pass it to the command line.
 For example, run: python detect_roi_api --cfg myconfig.yaml

-## Tracker tunning
-- You don't need to rerun the detection everytime when you are tunning the tracker.
-We provided detect_and_save, track_from_save to allow you run the detection on cluster and save the detection to a json file.
-Then you can download the json file to your local machine and play the tracker, even when you don't have a GPU on your local machine.